 Lee was signed as a free agent out of the Dominican Republic, by the Mets, back in 1982.
 He and a couple of others were traded to the Astros for Ray Knight.
 Knight would go on to be a big part of the Mets’ 1986 World Series winning team.

 We picked him up in the 1984 Rule 5 draft.

 He would be a utility infielder for us in 1985-1987.

-In 1988 Lee played 116 games for us, mostly at second base, but all over the infield.
+In 1988 Lee would play 116 games for us, mostly at second base, but all over the infield.
 He had his best offensive season, hitting .291/.333/.365 with 2 home runs.
-He was good enough defensively, that he could be a useful player with that sort of batting line.
+He was good enough defensively, that he could be a decent player with that sort of batting line.
 Baseball Reference has him at a 1.8 WAR that year.